 Speaking of jokes that repeat, this happens a little too often for my liking.
 With the bad ones you just wonder why they're bothering, and the good ones are ruined by the repetition, so there's no winning this.
 At the end of season 4 Beetlejuice scolds Lydia for almost repeating a joke he already made in that same episode, while that comment could be applied to the entirety of the series.
 When you don't spend full days watching the episodes back-to-back, it's probably less noticeable, but I heard the same joke 3 times a day; it was disappointing to learn how lazy the writing was in that aspect.

 A show like this needs clever writing and you'd think they wouldn't run out of steam this fast with so many writers in the team taking turns.
-It's nice that they gave these people the chance to make their own Beetlejuice episode, basically, but
+It's nice that they gave these people the chance to make their own Beetlejuice episode, basically, but a camel is a horse designed by a committee and this series grows some very distracting lumps at times.
+The pacing of some episodes reveals to any outsider that there were multiple captains on the ship.

 Even so, there were also multiple episodes about Beetlejuice being disappointed in his living car for being a puss, while the ending of each of those episodes should prevent that from ever happening again.
 How there could be this much repetition with so many different people throwing their hat in the game, beats me.